Education

 Best opportunities for a good start into life for all children

-The importance of early childhood education cannot be overstated.
-It lays the groundwork for lifelong learning, critical thinking, and social skills.
-It plays a crucial role in the development of children and, therefore, in the development of our society and our shared future in the city.
-In Vienna, all children should have the best possible start into their life, including their education.
-Kindergartens, as the first significant building block in the multi-level education system, have a special role in Vienna's education plans.
-For this reason, attending a municipally run kindergarten or a subsidized private early childhood education institution in Vienna is either free or heavily discounted for all children until they start compulsory schooling.
-But it’s not just the municipal kindergartens in Vienna that are free; private early childhood education institutions in Vienna can also be subsidized based on funding agreements.
-The goal behind this is to promote the education of all Viennese children and strengthen the compatibility of work and family life for parents or guardians.
-About one-third of all Vienna's kindergarten spots are directly provided by the City of Vienna itself, while the remaining two-thirds are offered by private educational institutions.
+Kindergarten lays the groundwork for lifelong learning, critical thinking, and social competence.
+It makes a vital contribution to children's development and, by extension, to our society and our shared future life in the city.
+In Vienna, every child should have the best possible start to their educational journey.
+Kindergarten – as the first key building block in the multi-tiered education system – plays a particularly important role in this.
+Therefore, attendance at a municipal kindergarten or a subsidized private early childhood education institution in Vienna is free of charge or significantly reduced in cost for all children until they reach compulsory school age.
+The goal: to promote education for all children in Vienna and to strengthen the compatibility of work and family life for parents and legal guardians.
+Around one-third of kindergarten places in Vienna are offered directly by the City of Vienna, while the remaining two-thirds are provided by private educational institutions.

 Vienna’s kindergartens as places, where diversity, appreciation and equal opportunities are highly regarded

-In Vienna, special attention is given to ensuring that kindergartens and after-school care centers are places, where early childhood educators can create an environment, where every child can learn through play and gets the support needed in their respective development.
-According to Vienna's so called Education Plan, kindergarten children in Vienna ought to be able to take the first steps of their educational journey in an environment, where diversity, appreciation, and equal opportunities are highly regarded.
-"It takes a village to raise a child," an ancient African saying goes.
-Translated into our modern world, it could mean something like the following: To support a child in growing-up, a responsible environment, familiar caregivers, and reliable, competent educational partners in educational institutions are needed.
-The qualified staff at Vienna’s municipally run kindergartens and after-school care centers see themselves as experts in educational partnerships with parents when it comes to the well-being and education of the children entrusted to them.
-The City of Vienna relies on trusting cooperation with families.
-The central goal is to give all children the space to actively shape their world and to offer them the best educational opportunities right from the start.
+Special emphasis is placed in Vienna on ensuring that kindergartens and after-school care centers are places where early childhood educators create environments that promote development and where every child can learn in a playful way.
+In line with the Vienna Education Plan, kindergarten-aged children in Vienna should take their first steps in education in an environment that upholds diversity, appreciation, and equal opportunities.
+The qualified staff in Vienna’s municipal kindergartens and after-school centers see themselves as experts when it comes to the well-being and education of the children entrusted to them.
+The City of Vienna – Kindergartens relies on close, trust-based cooperation with families.
+The central goal is to provide all children with the best possible educational opportunities from the very beginning.

 Vienna’s Kindergartens as places, where educational content is delivered in age-appropriate manners

-In the kindergartens of the City of Vienna, educational content is delivered in an age-appropriate manner: the youngest children learn through playing, working, discovering & exploring, acting & reflecting, creating & observing.
-Modern pedagogy is guided by scientific findings.
-A particular focus is placed on the specific development of language, mathematical, and scientific skills.
-Early foreign language education is especially emphasized by integrating it into the daily lives of children, for example, through singing English songs, using English-language picture books, or playing together while early childhood educators are communicating in English with the children.
-Additionally, children are supported in their motoric and psycho-social development, among other areas.
-In Vienna’s municipally run kindergartens, learning is meant to be joyful, always playful, and conveyed in a community setting.
-These essential principles and the underlying pedagogical approach in working with children are also reflected in the mission statement of the municipally run kindergartens and after-school care centers.
+In Vienna’s kindergartens, educational content is made age-appropriate and tangible: Through play, exploration, discovery, reflection, creativity, and observation, young children learn in a variety of ways.
+Contemporary pedagogy is guided by scientific insights.
+Key focus areas include the development of language, mathematical, and scientific skills.
+Acquiring and improving strong German language skills is a high priority in Vienna.
+At the same time, early foreign language education is integrated into children’s daily routines – for example, through singing songs in English, using English picture books, or playing together while educators speak English.
+In addition, children are supported in their motor and psychosocial development.
+In Vienna’s municipal kindergartens, learning is joyful, always playful, and takes place in a community setting.
+These essential principles and the underlying educational philosophy are also reflected in the mission statement of the municipal kindergartens and after-school centers.

 All-day kindergartens to ensure work-and-family-balance in Vienna